torgeir/guitar/readme.md

 # guitar

-A playground for guitarists looking to master the fretboard, scales, chords and the guitar in general.
+The guitar website I always felt was missing - for those looking to master the fretboard, scales, chords and the guitar in general.

 https://torgeir.github.io/guitar/